M1meer/SyntroPies/README.md

 Once you are logged in to the cockpit interface, you will see "SyntroPies" listed in the left-hand panel.
 This is the management app.
 Click it, and you will be presented with three options of how to configure your endpoint:

-* As a standard agent, letting you connect to the Syntropy network
+* As a standard agent, letting you connect to the Syntropy network.
-* As a Syntropy VPN server, letting you tunnel traffic to it from standard Wireguard clients
+* As a Syntropy VPN server, letting you tunnel traffic to it from standard Wireguard clients.
-* As a standard Wireguard VPN client, letting you connect to other Syntropy VPN servers
+* As a standard Wireguard VPN client, letting you connect to other Syntropy VPN servers.

 Choose according to your needs, and proceed.